Why are sessions different this year?

 How many people will be at camp?

-We are hiring the same number of staff members as in a typical summer at camp and are currently planning for 75% of our typical camper capacity at one time.
+We are hiring more staff members as in a typical summer at camp and are currently planning for 80% of our typical camper capacity at one time.

 Will there be a travel ban for campers from out-of-state?

-At this time, we are unable to predict what the State of Maine will require from out-of-state attenders.
-However, we believe it is extremely likely that a combination of testing and pre-camp requirements will be in place to allow out-of-state campers to attend Friends Camp in 2021.
+Based on current Maine guidelines, we believe it is extremely likely that a combination of testing and pre-camp requirements will be in place to allow out-of-state campers to attend Friends Camp in 2021.
 Friends Camp will not be able to pick up or drop off youth at public transportation this summer.